 BNP Paribas took over NEC as the competition’s Title Sponsor in 2002, a partnership that still flourishes today.
 The commercial programme continued to grow and now a family of sponsors support Davis Cup.

 The introduction of the official Davis Cup website – DavisCup.com – also brought a new generation of fans to the competition, with live scoring, detailed match reports and photos showcasing the action from around the world.

 The website has since expanded and currently offers additional features, such as live streaming, radio commentary, videos, audio interviews and social networking.
 To reach a wider audience, the site also launched in Spanish in November 2008.

 The list of tennis legends to have competed in Davis Cup over the years includes all of the game’s most well known names, with the competition providing a unique team environment in an otherwise individual sport.

 Players such as Fred Perry, Don Budge, Roy Emerson, Rod Laver, Jimmy Connors, Bjorn Borg, John McEnroe, Mats Wilander, Ivan Lendl, Stefan Edberg, Boris Becker, Andre Agassi and Pete Sampras all enjoyed successful Davis Cup careers.

-More recently, Goran Ivanisevic, Lleyton Hewitt, Marat Safin, Roger Federer, Andy Roddick, Rafael Nadal and Novak Djokovic have also represented their country with passion and commitment, as Davis Cup continues to attract the game’s star players.
+More recently, Goran Ivanisevic, Lleyton Hewitt, Marat Safin, Roger Federer, Andy Roddick, Rafael Nadal, Novak Djokovic and Andy Murray have also represented their country with passion and commitment, as Davis Cup continues to attract the game’s star players.